West Anglia Main Line: Services

 Services from Liverpool Street to Cambridge, Hertford East and Stansted Airport are operated by Greater Anglia.

 Express services from Liverpool Street to Stansted Airport are operated by Stansted Express, a sub-brand of Greater Anglia.

 Services from Stansted Airport to Cambridge (and onward to Birmingham New Street via Peterborough) are operated by CrossCountry.

 The line is part of the Network Rail Strategic Route 5, which comprises SRS 05.01 and part of 05.05.
 It is classified as a London and South East commuter line.

 In London, the line forms the Tottenham Hale branch of the Lea Valley Lines.

-The weekday services on the mainline are as follows: